-Students who qualify, will receive refunds based on the percentages below within 45 days of notification of non-attendance or withdrawal to the school counseling office.
+Students who qualify, will receive refunds based on the percentages below within 45 days of notification of nonattendance or withdrawal through the school counseling office.

 Amounts:

 - 100% of tuition notification of non-attendance made prior to 1st class session. - 60% of tuition notification of withdrawal within 14 calendar days of the 1st class session.